NASA-AMMOS/3DTilesRendererJS/README.md

 _extends [TilesRenderer](#TilesRenderer)_

 Special variant of TilesRenderer that includes helpers for debugging and visualizing the various tiles in the tile set.
 Material overrides will not work as expected with this renderer.
+The debug renderer includes additional logic and initialization code which can cause performance loss so it's recommended to only use this when needed.

 ### .colorMode